Religion in the military

 Religion maintains a privileged position in the ADF.
 Indeed, the continued religious influence makes the ADF, according to former Army Colonel Phillip Hoglin, “functionally, if not structurally, non-secular”.

 This remains so even though the ADF has gone from having a predominantly Christian workforce two decades ago to one that is now mainly non-religious.
-The Defence census of 2019 showed that 56 per cent of full-time Defence members identified as not having a religious affiliation, compared to just 31 per cent in 2003.
-As of 2022, the figure is expected to be over 60 per cent.
+The latest Defence Census (released in December 2024) shows that 61 per cent of full-time Defence members identify as not having a religious affiliation.
+Read our article about this here.

 The influence of religion is evident in a number of key areas of military life.